Brown-University-Library/sql_export_code/README.md

 # Purpose

-Experiments with exporting SQL for backup and for db data-and-structure migration.
+Exports SQL for backup and for db data-and-structure migration.

+For now just updates an sql-repo; eventually will also update a docker-data repo.

 ---